Colourful Malaysian spices

 Farm-to-Table

-Emergence of restaurants sourcing directly from organic farms in the Cameron Highlands.
+A rise in restaurants sourcing directly from organic farms in the Cameron Highlands.

 Specialty Coffee